 If the Originator selected to use a key derived from the TLS handshake (see difference to step Orig-1.0 above), then the Originator shall perform the following steps in order to generate the value for the keyValue attribute

-The Originator shall apply the TLS export mechanism described in clause 10.3.1 of [2] to generate a TLS-export-
+The Originator shall apply the TLS export mechanism described in clause 10.3.1 of [2] to generate a TLS-export-key.

+Editor’s Note: clause 10.3.1 in [2] needs updates or a description of the TLS export mechanism could be given in this document.

 The Originator shall apply the usage-constrained key derivation algorithm in clause 10.3.7 of [2] to derive the keyValue from TLS-export-key, fqdn, SUID and the resourceName assigned by the Receiver to the created resource.